-Tulsa Area United Way funding allocations are determined through a rigorous community-based decision-making process.
+Tulsa Area United Way’s Community Investments process is essential in funding allocations that are determined through a rigorous community-based decision-making process.

-Each spring, our Community Investments department and a team of 170+ volunteers determine how to allocate resources among our partner agencies.
+Each spring, our Community Investments department and a team of 200+ volunteers determine how to allocate resources among our partner nonprofits.

 As you can see in the below list, our Community Investments Process involves an extensive analysis of each agency’s finances and operations.

-Step 1: Review the 59 partner agency funding applications and financial information.
+Step 1: Review the partner nonprofit funding applications and financial information.

 Step 3: Panels assess performance and analyze the agencies’ financial condition.

 Step 4: Divisions’ chairs receive and review funding recommendations.

 Step 5: Community Investments Cabinet finalizes agency funding amounts.

 Step 6: The campaign fundraising goal is set to meet the needs of the community.

 Step 7: Nearly 800 companies & organizations run campaigns, with more than 23,000 donors.